guangxush/LearnEng/Dictation/README.md

 143. What speed(How fast) are you going on the motorway(highway/freeway/expressway)?
 I'm going 75 miles an(per) hour.

-144. High inside the Arctic Circle in one of the most unforgiving environments on the planet two teams of paleontologists in vegotiate a  70-million-year-old mystery.
+144. High inside the Arctic Circle, in one of the most unforgiving environments on the planet two teams of paleontologists investigate a 70-million-year-old mystery.
 They've unearthed dozens of dinosaurs.

+145. - George: I snapped.
+It was the last straw.
+- Jerry: So, what are you gonna do now? you gonna look for something else in real estate?
+- George: Nobody's hiring now.
+The market's terrible.